 The free-for-all in Syria will make your head spin

 Updated 1319 GMT (2119 HKT) April 11, 2018

-It started out as an uprising against President Bashar al-Assad, but now it's a free-for-all.
+The war may have started out as an uprising against President Bashar al-Assad, but now it's a free-for-all.

-That's just the half of it.
+And that's just the half of it.

 Confused?
 That's why we figured it'd be easier if we just drew you a picture.